apache/incubator-streampark/README.md

 ## 💋 our users

-Various companies and organizations use StreamX for research, production and commercial products.
+Various companies and organizations use StreamPark for research, production and commercial products.
 Are you using this project ? [you can add your company](https://github.com/streamxhub/streamx/issues/163)

 ![image](https://user-images.githubusercontent.com/13284744/182794423-b77a09dd-ed45-4e87-a1bb-2a4646951f22.png)

 ## 🏆 Our honor

-We have received some precious honors, which belong to everyone who contributes to StreamX, Thank you !
+We have received some precious honors, which belong to everyone who contributes to StreamPark, Thank you !

 ![](https://user-images.githubusercontent.com/13284744/142746797-85ebf7b4-4105-4b5b-a023-0689c7fd1d2d.png)